typst/packages/packages/preview/in-dexter/0.3.0/README.md

 * Support multiple named indexes.
 Also allow the generation of combined index pages.
 * Support for LaTeX index group syntax (`#index("Group1!Group2@Entry"`).
 * Support for advanced case handling for the entries in the index.
 Note: The new default ist to ignore the casing for the sorting of the entries.
 The behavior can be changed by providing a `sort-order()` function to the `make-index` function.
-* The casing for the index entry can also be altered by providing a
-  `entry-casing()` function to the `make-index` function.
-So it is possible to have all entries have an uppercase first letter, for example, which is also the new default!
+* The casing for the index entry can also be altered by providing a `entry-casing()` function to the `make-index` function.
+So it is possible that all entries have an uppercase first letter (which is  also the new default!).

 ### v0.2.0